 - Nov 29, 2022

 Maximizing Wealth Transfer: Estate, Gift and GST Tax Exemptions

-Matt Johnston is an advanced planning attorney at Northwestern Mutual.
+Matt Johnston is a Sophisticated Planning Strategies Attorney at Northwestern Mutual.

 If you have significant wealth and have begun thinking about the financial legacy you want to leave future generations, you are far from alone.
 In fact, Cerulli Associates, a financial services research and consulting firm, projects that Americans will transfer as much as $72.6 trillion in assets to heirs through 2045.
 In what has been dubbed the “Great Wealth Transfer” by media outlets, most of this wealth will transfer from baby boomers to Gen Xers and Millennials.
 Moreover, Cerulli expects 42 percent of this wealth to come from high-net-worth and ultra-high-net-worth households.

 To help maximize your wealth transfer, tax efficiency must be a top priority.
 By transferring your wealth in the most tax-efficient manner, you’ll pass along more of the wealth you’ve worked so hard to build and preserve for future generations.
 And while there are numerous estate planning tools available to help you achieve this goal, four key tax benefits and strategies play a role in estate plans for families with substantial wealth:

 - The lifetime gift and estate tax exemption